Rotating charged black holes shadow in quintessence: Charged black hole in quintessence

+A black hole with zero angular momentum is considered a non-rotating black hole.
+The static spherically symmetric charged black hole metric in quintessence can be expressed by the following equation\cite{Kiselev:2002dx}

-with \cite{Kiselev:2002dx}
+with

-where $M$ is the black hole mass, $\omega_q$ is the quintessential field parameter and $c$ is the normalization factor.
-The density of quintessence matter is related to the normalization factor
+where $M$ is the black hole mass, $q$ is the black hole charge, $c$ is the normalization factor and $\omega_q$ is the quintessential field parameter.
+The normalization factor gives the intensity of the quintessential field around the black hole and quintessential field parameter describes the equation of state.
+The density of quintessence matter $\rho_{q}$ is related to the normalization factor $c$ via

 The quintessence matter density is ${\rho_q}>0$.
-Hence, the normalization factor has +ve values ($c>0$) for -ve values of state parameter ($\omega_q<0$).
-The quintessential state parameter can take values between the range of $-1 < \omega_q< -\frac{1}{3}$ and describes the properties of black hole metric.
-For the values of $\omega_q$ in between $-1/3<\omega_q<0$, the black hole metric is Ricci flat and in this region the black hole metric has a de Sitter horizon which gives the explanation of the expansion of the accelerating universe.
-When $c=0$ the black hole metric reduces to Reissner-Nordstrom spacetime.
+Hence, the normalization factor has $+$ve values ($c>0$) for the $-$ve values of state parameter ($\omega_q<0$).
+The quintessential state parameter determines the properties of the black hole metric.
+The parameter $\omega_q$ can take the value between $-1<\omega_q<-1/3$ and related with pressure $p$ and density $\rho_q$ by the equation of state $p=\omega_q \rho_q$.
+For $-1/3<\omega_q<0$ ,the black hole metric has the asymptotically flat solution.
+The de sitter horizons exist for $-1<\omega_q<-1/3$.
+In the absence of quintessential field $c=0$, the black hole metric reduces to Reissner-Nordstrom spacetime.